 In the event however, only one aircraft was built with this being unarmed and fitted with a 446 hp Armstrong Siddeley Jaguar VI engine.
 The aircraft was manufactured to an order received from Turkey and was consequently known as the Blackburn Turcock.

-Unfortunately, before this could take place, the Turcock was destroyed in a fatal accident whilst being used on the ‘Speed Course’ at Martlesham Heath, on 23rd January 1928.
+Unfortunately, before this could take place, the Blackburn Turcock was destroyed in a fatal accident whilst being used on the ‘Speed Course’ at the Aeroplane and Armament Experimental Establishment (A&AEE) at Martlesham Heath, on 23rd January 1928.

 Single prototype only to an order from Turkey.
 Destroyed in an accident on 23rd January 1928.